jerry-chandler/jerry-chandler.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2025.02*, two papers are accepted by DAC 2025!
+Congratulations to all!
 - *2024.10*, I am awarded the National Scholarship as a Ph.D student!
 - *2024.05*, our paper is accepted by TVLSI!
 Congratulations to all!
 - *2024.03*, our paper is published on Nature Communications!
 Congratulations to all!
 The paper is available at [https://www.nature.com/articles/s41467-024-46640-x](https://www.nature.com/articles/s41467-024-46640-x).
-- *2024.02*, three papers are accepted by DAC2024!
+- *2024.02*, three papers are accepted by DAC 2024!
 Congratulations to all!

 <span class='anchor' id='-publications'></span>